-- the cladding of any part of a house, whether it be the original house or any enlargement is not permitted development and requires an application for planning permission. - extensions beyond any side wall are not permitted development in these areas, - an extension from a rear wall is not permitted development if it results in an enlarged area of the house that has more than one storey.
+- the cladding of any part of a house, whether it be the original house or any enlargement is not permitted development and requires an application for planning permission - extensions beyond any side wall are not permitted development in these areas - an extension from a rear wall is not permitted development if it results in an enlarged area of the house that has more than one storey.

-- A.3 Development is permitted by Class A subject to the following conditions- - (a) the materials used in any exterior work (other than materials used in the construction of a conservatory) shall be of a similar appearance to those used in the construction of the exterior of the existing dwellinghouse;
+- A.3 Development is permitted by Class A subject to the following conditions: - (a) the materials used in any exterior work (other than materials used in the construction of a conservatory) shall be of a similar appearance to those used in the construction of the exterior of the existing dwellinghouse the external walls of an extension should be constructed of materials that provide a similar visual appearance - for example in terms of colour and style of brick used - to the materials used in existing house walls

-This condition above is intended to ensure that any works to enlarge, alter or improve a house result in an appearance that minimises visual impact and is sympathetic to existing development.
+The condition above is intended to ensure that any works to enlarge, alter or improve a house result in an appearance that minimises visual impact and is sympathetic to existing development.
 This means that the materials used should be of similar visual appearance to those in the existing house, but does not mean that they need to be the same materials.
 For example:

-- the external walls of an extension should be constructed of materials that provide a similar visual appearance for example in terms of colour and style of brick used to the materials used in existing house walls; - a pitched roof on an extension should be clad in tiles that give a similar visual appearance to those used on the existing house roof.
-Again, colour and style will be important considerations; flat roofs will not normally have any visual impact and so the need for materials of similar appearance should not apply;

-- it will be appropriate to include new PVC double glazed windows in an extension even if there are no such windows in the existing house.
+- a pitched roof on an extension should be clad in tiles that give a similar visual appearance to those used on the existing house roof.
+Again, colour and style will be important considerations; flat roofs will not normally have any visual impact and so the need for materials of similar appearance should not apply - it may be appropriate to include new PVC double glazed windows in an extension even if there are no such windows in the existing house.
 What is important is that they give a similar visual appearance to those in the existing house, for example in terms of their overall shape, and the colour and size of the frames.